IEEE-CUSAT-HOMEHACK/homehack-general-submissions-f-society/README.md

 nlp_test.py contains the sentiment analysis implementation using machine learning.

-## OUR WEB EXTENSION CURRENTLY RUNS ON YOU TUBE, FACEBOOK, INSTAGRAM AND TWITTER.
+## OUR WEB EXTENSION CURRENTLY RUNS ON YOUTUBE, FACEBOOK AND TWITTER.
 ## USE FIREFOX WEB BROWSER.